 Going on a Job Interview

-social skills issues can make it even harder to know what to say or do.
-Tell your child that practice can help build confidence.
-Ask him typical interview questions like “What are your strengths?” and “Why do you want the job?”
-Have him listen to each one, decide if it requires a short or expanded answer and practice responding.
-Brainstorm questions he might ask potential employers.
+First, ask your teen some typical interview questions like “What are your strengths?” and “Why do you want the job?”
+Have your teen listen to each one, decide if it requires a short or more extensive answer and then practice responding.
+Brainstorm questions your teen can ask potential employers.